dotnet/dotnet-docker/1.0/README.md

 ## Run a .NET Core application with the .NET Core Runtime image

 For production scenarios, you will want to deploy and run pre-built application with a .NET Core Runtime image.
 This results in smaller Docker images compared to the SDK image.
-The SDK is not needed for production scenarios, only to build and test your application.
+The SDK is not needed for production scenarios.
 You can try the instructions below or use the [dotnetapp-prod sample](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-prod) if you want to try a pre-made version that's ready go.

 You need to create a `Dockerfile`.
 Start by making a dependency on a .NET Core runtime image, by adding a `FROM` line to your `Dockerfile`: